 Fortunately, there are more pleasant ways to learn German that are compatible with my Homer Simpson lifestyle.
 YouTube is full of free video resources which offer a bit of light relief for lazy language learners like myself.

 Imagine the sitcom Friends and the BBC learn German website had a love child and you’ll get an idea of what German Extra is all about.
 It follows the story of four young friends who share an apartment in Berlin.
 It’s cheesier than cheese, but if you can get past the hammy acting and over the top dialogues, it serves as a really enjoyable resource for beginners.
 The actors speak very slowly, using basic vocabulary, simple sentence structures and lots of repetition.
 The episodes have subtitles in German so you can pause and look up any words you don’t know without being distracted by English all the time.
-This series has been my go to resource for when I had lost the will to do any other type of studying (which happens far more often than you might imagine).
+This series is my go-to resource for when I lose the will to do any real studying (which is most of the time).

 Easy German is a series which takes place “on the streets” of Germany.
 The presenters visit various locations across the country and talk to people about current affairs and topical events.
 The interview format is ideal as it gives you the chance to hear German as it is used by native speakers in the real world.
 To help lower level learners follow the dialogue, there are big subtitles in German and small subtitles in English.
 I find this feature really handy as although I try to follow the German subtitles as much as possible, I can glance down to the English ones when I don’t know a word.
 The episodes are also very short, so you can squeeze them in between whatever else you’re doing.